-AGENDA 1.
-Apologies for Absence and Temporary Appointments 2.
-Declarations of Interest - see guidance note on the back page 3.
-Speaking to or Petitioning the Committee Members of the public who wish to speak at this meeting can attend the meeting in person or 'virtually' through an online connection.
-To facilitate 'hybrid' meetings we are asking that requests to speak or present a petition are submitted by no later than 9am four working days before the meeting i.e., 9am on 26 June 2023.
-Requests to speak should be sent to scrutiny@oxfordshire.gov.uk
+4. Speaking to or Petitioning the Committee

+Members of the public who wish to speak at this meeting can attend the meeting in person or 'virtually' through an online connection.

+To facilitate 'hybrid' meetings we are asking that requests to speak or present a petition are submitted by no later than 9am four working days before the meeting i.e., 9am on Friday 6th September.
+Requests to speak should be sent to scrutiny@oxfordshire.gov.uk and omid.nouri@oxfordshire.gov.uk